 The Independent Medical Examination, once requested, can be fought by your personal injury attorney on the basis of need, and, in some situations, an order of protection from a judge.
 A challenge can also be made regarding the particular health care professional performing the IME.
 If your lawyer knows that the suggested doctor is biased toward the insurance company, then he/she can challenge the use of that doctor for the exam.
 (There are situations where you will be legally required to undergo an Independent Medical Examination.
 For instance, Florida’s workers compensation laws may require it for on the job work injuries. — See Rule 1.360 of the Florida Rules of Civil Procedure which allows a party, the defense, to request an IME when the physical condition of a party is in controversy – IME requests happen often in injury lawsuits.)

-An IME is One Defense to Your Injury Claim for Damages
+An IME is One Defense to Your Injury Claim

-For injured accident victims, it can be overwhelming and disheartening to learn the extent to which defense teams will go to try and avoid paying compensation to an an injured party.
+For injured accident victims, it can be overwhelming and disheartening to learn the extent to which defense teams will go to try and avoid paying compensation to an injured party.
 Suffering bodily injuries in an accident can be a major life event.
 Dealing with the aftermath — the lost wages, the pain and suffering, the immediate medical treatment and the long term care — can be a real crisis for the victim and his family.

 What Should You Do?